deydierherve/portfolio-hd/README.md

 # portfolio-hd
-This is my personnal portofilio
+This is my personnal portfolio.
+Only made by me -> NO IA